deep-cover/deep-cover/README.md

 2. Create a config file (optional)

-    You may want to create a config file `.deep-cover.rb` at the root of your project, where you can set the config as you wish.
+    You may want to create a config file `.deep_cover.rb` at the root of your project, where you can set the config as you wish.

     ```
-    # File .deep-cover.rb
+    # File .deep_cover.rb
-    DeepCover.config do
+    DeepCover.configure do
-      ignore :default_arguments
+      ignore_uncovered :default_argument
       # ...
     end
     ```